joblyapp/team-liquidados/front/README.md

 ## TODAY 22/2

 * Resolve the PATCH issue.
 I need Simon on this.
+DONE

 # Sales

 * Delete the OLD SALES / NEW SALES selection page.
 I has to go directly to OLD SALES.
+DONE.
 - When Submitting Changes it goes back to Sale SELECTION page.
 SOLVED.

 DONE.